rthomasv3/TursoPlatformApi/README.md

 }
 ```

 After that you can add Turso Platform API Service using the provided services extension method.
+If you prefer, you can pass in your org slug and API key to the `AddTursoPlatformService` method instead of using `appsettings.json`.

 ```c#
 builder.Services.AddTursoPlatformService();